ralese/docs/source/Supplier/public_rfq_join.rst

 Before Login
 ------------

+*If you're already logged in and already in the Public RFQ detail page, you can skip this section.

 You can view the public RFQ before you login but for join the public RFQ, login is a must.

  - click the green 'Join' button at the right corner